Freight Shipping from San Diego to Chicago

 How much does it cost to ship freight from San Diego to Chicago?

-Full truckload (FTL) rates from San Diego, CA to Chicago, IL currently range from $4,840-$5,965 for a standard dry van load over the 2,251-mile route.
+Full truckload (FTL) rates from San Diego, CA to Chicago, IL currently range $4,840-$5,965 (roughly $2.17-$2.66 per mile over 2,251 miles).
 LTL shipments typically cost $1,438-$2,313 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from San Diego to Chicago?